More Than Sum of Its Parts: Deciphering Intent Shifts in Multimodal Hate Speech Detection: Introduction

-To bridge these gaps, we introduce a fine-grained \textbf{\fullparadigm (\paradigm)} paradigm tailored for hate speech analysis.
-Unlike previous binary labels, \paradigm serves as a fine-grained taxonomy that characterizes intent shifts, demonstrating how visual and textual elements may reinforce explicit hate, neutralize toxicity, or mutually construct implicit attacks through semantic interactions.
-Guided by this taxonomy, we curate \textbf{\fulldataset (\dataset)}, a high-quality benchmark constructed via a hybrid pipeline of consensus filtering, generative injection and human-in-the-loop annotation, ensuring a high density of challenging implicit samples.
-To effectively interpret such ambiguity, drawing inspiration from the adversarial nature of adjudication, we propose the \textbf{A}symmetric \textbf{R}easoning via \textbf{C}ourtroom \textbf{A}gent \textbf{DE}bate \textbf{(\ours)} framework.
-Departing from standard symmetric debates, ARCADE simulates a judicial process with specialized agents, where a Prosecutor operates under a presumption of guilt and a Defender under a presumption of innocence.
-This adversarial dialectic forces the model to explicitly scrutinize deep semantic interplay and cultural contexts before a Judge renders the final verdict, thereby enhancing both detection accuracy and interpretability.
+To bridge these gaps, our core contributions are highlighted as follows: \begin{itemize}[noitemsep, topsep=2pt] \item \textbf{The SMI Paradigm:} We introduce a fine-grained \textbf{\fullparadigm (\paradigm)} paradigm.
+To characterize intent shifts, it operationalizes semantic interactions by assigning separate labels to the standalone text, the standalone image, and the combined pair.
+The visual-textual interaction is then explicitly classified based on the combination of these three labels. \item \textbf{The \dataset Benchmark:} Guided by SMI paradigm, we curate \textbf{\fulldataset (\dataset)}.
+This high-quality benchmark is constructed via a hybrid pipeline of consensus filtering, generative injection, and human-in-the-loop annotation, ensuring a remarkably high density of challenging implicit hate samples. \item \textbf{The \ours Framework:} We propose \textbf{A}symmetric \textbf{R}easoning via \textbf{C}ourtroom \textbf{A}gent \textbf{DE}bate (\textbf{\ours}), which simulates a judicial process using asymmetric agents: a Prosecutor (presuming guilt) and a Defender (presuming innocence).
+This adversarial dialectic forces the model to deeply scrutinize semantic interplay and cultural contexts before a Judge renders the final verdict, significantly enhancing detection accuracy and interpretability. \end{itemize}